aclemons/emailrelay/doc/reference.md

     Specifies the transport address of the remote SMTP server that is use for mail message forwarding.

+*   \-\-forward-to-some

+    Allow forwarding to continue even if some recipient addresses on an e-mail envelope are rejected by the remote server.

 *   \-\-help (-h)

     Displays help text and then exits.
 Use with `--verbose` for more complete